Welcome to Documentary Video in 60 Seconds, in which you can learn a skill or technique in just a minute!

 The reputation and appeal of documentary films has never been higher.
 There are so many stories to investigate and tell, from what governments and global corporations are up to, to what is happening in your own community.

-This is part of a new series of quick video tutorials on Tuts+.
-We’re aiming to introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
-Let us know in the comments what you thought of this video and what else you’d like to see explained in 60 seconds!
+This is part of a series of quick video tutorials on Envato Tuts+ in which we introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
+Let us know in the comments what you thought of this video and what else you'd like to see explained in 60 seconds!